Kneaded That

 Picture of instructions for making sourdough pumpkin cream cheese muffins.
 Overhead picture of the cream cheese filling.

-Step 1: Make the cream cheese filling: Beat cream cheese, sugar, and vanilla until smooth.
+Step 1: Make the cream cheese filling: Beat the cream cheese, sugar, and vanilla until smooth and fluffy.
+Set aside.
+A fork works fine if your cream cheese is nice and soft.

 Overhead picture of the batter for pumpkin cream cheese muffins in a bowl on a wooden table.

-Step 2: Mix the batter: Whisk wet ingredients, fold in dry ingredients, and stir until just combined.
+Step 2: Mix the batter: Whisk the dry ingredients in one bowl.
+In another, whisk the wet ingredients until smooth, then gently fold in the dry ingredients until just combined.

 Picture of the instructions for assembling pumpkin cream cheese muffins.
 A picture of the batter and cream cheese filling swirled in the batter.